 How often did emotion factor hugely in the final reckoning?
 How you feel is a powerful factor in how you think.

-I was reminded of this the other day when discussing with my Dad about his dentist.
-He has been visiting this dentist as long as I can remember.
+I was reminded of this the other day when my Dad discussed his dentist.
+He has been visiting this dentist for as long as I can remember.
 As soon as I had a say in the decision I was out of there.
 This man botched more operations than I was prepared to put up with.
 Most memorably I had to have another dentist sort out the mess he made of two attempts at root canal.
 Two!
-That’s three root canal operations all together!
-On the same area!
+That’s three root canal operations together!
+In the same area!

 But my Dad still goes there.
 He has this loyalty thing going on.
 Dad likes the way the dentist knows him, he knows the dentist.
 They have nice conversations … while he overcharges him for bad dental work.
 Grrr.

-No argument from me is going to change my Dads mind.
-In fact I might be pushing him into a more entrenched position.
+No argument from me is going to change my Dad’s mind.
+I might be pushing him into a more entrenched position.

 What can we learn about this?
 Well, apart from the fact my Dad is loyal to the point of being stubborn, there are a couple of takeaways:

 - The more you push the more entrenched opinions become – You can’t change an opinion with force.
-In fact, you can’t often change opinions.
+You can’t often change opinions.
 What you can do is work with the persons existing opinions and show there is a better way.